 Here we investigate interactions and skewness of cultures with a broader perspective, using global ranking of articles about persons in 24 Wikipedia language editions.
-According to Wikipedia [23] these 24 languages cover 59 percent of world population.
-Moreover, according to Wikipedia [24], our selection of 24 language editions covers 68 percent of the total number of 30.9 millions of Wikipedia articles in all 287 languages.
+According to Wikipedia [25] these 24 languages cover 59 percent of world population.
+Moreover, according to Wikipedia [26], our selection of 24 language editions covers the 68 percent of the total number of 30.9 millions of Wikipedia articles in all 287 languages.
 These 24 editions also cover languages which played an important role in human history including Western, Asian and Arabic cultures.

 On the basis of this data set we analyze spatial, temporal, and gender skewness in Wikipedia by analyzing birth place, birth date, and gender of the top ranked historical figures in Wikipedia.
 We identified overall Western, modern, and male skewness of important historical figures across Wikipedia editions, a tendency towards local preference (i.e. each Wikipedia edition favors historical figures born in countries speaking that edition's language), and the existence of global historical figures who are highly ranked in most of Wikipedia editions.
-We also constructed networks of cultures based on cross-cultural historical figures to represent interactions between cultures.
+We also constructed networks of cultures based on cross-cultural historical figures to represent interactions between cultures according to Wikipedia.

 To obtain a unified ranking of historical figures for all 24 Wikipedia editions, we introduce an average ranking which gives us the top 100 persons of human history.
-To understand how reliable is the obtained ranking we compare it with the Hart's list of the top 100 people who, according to him, most influenced human history [25].
+To assess the alignment of our ranking with previous work by historians, we compare it with the Hart's list of the top 100 people who, according to him, most influenced human history [27].
 We note that Hart "ranked these 100 persons in order of importance: that is, according to the total amount of influence that each of them had on human history and on the everyday lives of other human beings".